motajessica/motajessica/README.md

 * My Journal App: a standard CRUD app with MongoDB using Google authentication as third party signup.
 * Chatbot Integration: Trained Google Dialog Flow AI model, integrated into a web application as a chatbot assistant.
 * Image Recognition App: Trained with Azure Custom Vision AI model.
 It find similar cars based on uploaded pictures.
-*  Web App Deployment: Built and deployed a web application using Docker containers and deployment strategies.

 ⚡ Fun facts:
 *  When I'm not coding, I enjoy exploring the outdoors, going on hikes & bike rides 🚴‍♀️, and hitting the GYM 🏋️‍♀️.